ystia/yorc-a4c-plugin/documentation/install.rst

 Execution environment requirements
 ----------------------------------

-An HTTP(S) access to a running and properly configured (for OpenStack deployements) instance of Yorc is required.
-Please refer to the Yorc engine documentation for more details on how to set it up.
+An HTTP(S) access to a running and properly configured instance of Yorc is required.
+Please refer to the Yorc documentation for more details on how to set it up.

 Alien4Cloud Setup
 -----------------